addendum addendum

 Result: The addendum formalized the remote work arrangement, setting clear expectations for both parties.

-When to Use an Addendum vs. a New Contract
+When to Consider a New Contract Instead of an Addendum

 Bottom Line